 How to knit baby booties you ask?
-By practising with these 8 knitting patterns.
+Find a cute baby booties knitting pattern and practise, practise, practise.

 Baby booties come in all sorts of shapes.
 Some resemble socks or stockings, others resemble adult footwear.
 Then, there are the cute ones.

 Babies kick a lot and booties should be shaped well to stay on their tiny feet even when they flay around.

 Here are some of my picks starting with the cute ones.

 She said that she suddenly realized that babies do not walk in their socks so, she designed a pair of duck feet totally just for fun.
 My kind of girl.

 To enjoy this pattern, you need to be comfortable with or know how to knit in the round.

 Get the free pattern at: Jeni’s Baby Duck Feet

 2. Froggy socks